-Barry Pavel a former defense policy adviser to Obama, tells VOA that Rouhani's recent statements reflect a "real opportunity" to engage Iran on its nuclear program.
+Barry Pavel , a former defense policy adviser to U.S. President Barack Obama, tells VOA that Mr. Rouhani's recent statements reflect a "real opportunity" to engage Iran on its nuclear program.

-Pavel, who is the director of the Atlantic Council's Brent Scowcroft Center on International Security, says it is conceivable that Rouhani could come prepared to make further goodwill gestures.
+Pavel, who is the Director of the Atlantic Council's Brent Scowcroft Center on International Security, says it is conceivable that Mr. Rouhani could come prepared to make further good-will gestures.

 "It's possible he'll make a dramatic concession.
 That would be the appropriate timing and venue.
-But there should also be discussion of this in the more confidential setting of the P5+1 talks," said Pavel referring to the five permanent members of the U.N.
-Security Council and Germany.
+But there should also be discussion of this in the more confidential setting of the P5+1 talks."

-White House officials say there are no current plans for Obama to meet Rouhani during his visit.
-They have, however, acknowledged Obama recently exchanged letters with Rouhani - a rare step for the two countries, which do not have diplomatic relations.
+White House officials say there are no current plans for President Obama to meet Mr. Rouhani during his visit.
+But they have acknowledged Mr. Obama recently exchanged letters with President Rouhani - a rare step for the two countries, which do not have diplomatic relations with one another.

 Obama spokesman Jay Carney said Mr. Obama's letter indicated the U.S. is ready to resolve the nuclear issue in a way that would allow Iran to demonstrate its program was exclusively for peaceful purposes.
 Mr. Rouhani told NBC News that Mr. Obama's letter was "positive and constructive."